kseekins/kseekins.github.io/essays/Creativity-Problemsolving.md

 *How Many Programmers are needed to Wallpaper an Entire Room?*

 My favorite answer is, depends on how thinly you slice them.
 This is an example of lateral thinking.
-We assume programmers provie labor to wallpaper the room- not becoming the raw material to cover the wall.
+We assume programmers provide labor to wallpaper the room- not the raw material to cover the wall.
 In Java when we write a function, a data type of each parameter is specified.
 But in Javascript, it's not.
 How does that affect the product?
 Could a program act in unexpected ways?
 And if it does, would it be chaos or something fresh and innovative?

 ## Convenience